mannynotfound/manny/README.md

     useBackground: true,
 });

+// do specific action once
+manny.do('bellydance');

 // do specific action on loop
-manny.do('bellydance');
+manny.do('agony', { loop: true });

 // do all actions on loop
 manny.doTheMost();